Sued for Debt in New Jersey? Here's What to Do Next

 New Jersey Consumer Fraud Act

 In addition to the federal FDCPA, New Jersey has its own consumer protection law that may provide additional rights and remedies against debt collectors.
-Violations of state law can result in additional damages.
+Violations of state law can carry additional statutory damages, attorney fees, and in some jurisdictions treble or punitive damages — read the FAQs below for the specifics.

-How We Help With New Jersey Debt Cases
+How a New Jersey Debt Lawsuit Typically Moves

 How long to respond in New Jersey?